harshalself/C-Programs/README.md

 ## Maintainers

-If you have any query regarding this repository then feel free to raise an issue or contact the following maintainers.
+If you have any query regarding this repository then feel free to raise an issue or contact the following maintainers..
+If you want any more programs to be uploaded please do let me know.

 - [Harshal Patil](https://www.github.com/harshalself)